The advice sounds simple; practicing it is another matter.

 As it turned turns out, Dostert’s estimate was off by several decades, but the substance of his prediction was correct.

-Today, Benjamin Bengfort teaches Data Science at Georgetown’s School of Continuing Studies while writing books on textual analysis and doing doctoral work in machine learning and natural language processing.
+Today, Benjamin Bengfort teaches the Certificate in Data Science program at Georgetown’s School of Continuing Studies while writing books on textual analysis and doing doctoral work in machine learning and natural language processing.

 “I think the best way to describe how far natural language processing has come since the time of the [Hutchins] paper is that we would never think of using hardcoded rules for translation or language processing,” Bengfort said.
 “We (computer scientists) now think of language as fluid, flexible, and evolving,” and the sheer number of rigid rules that would be required to replace today’s algorithms, which enable computers to ‘learn,’ would “quickly outpace a programmer’s ability to write them—or even hundreds of programmers.”

 For the coming years, digital fluency will be critical, Bengfort said.
 People will have to know basic coding skills because there will simply not be enough computer programmers around to help them in a world surrounded by and infused with machines.
 Workers in this new environment should have a “security mindset,” for reasons that are apparent today, Bengfort said, and they should develop “the ability to make decisions with data that do not require guessing or intuition.”